 I am a black man.
 I represent the district that I was born in, raised in, educated in, cried in, fought in, dated in, played baseball in.
 I come to this floor and all of you'know that I take every single opportunity at my disposal to advance my full citizenship because I walk in that door every single day assuming that I am a full participant in the body politic.
 To do less would be to diminish me.
+To do less would be to diminish me.
 To do less would diminish 500,000 people who are my constituents.
 To do less would be to diminish the process itself.

-So we all sit here, men and women, black and white, brown, yellow, but when we vote we are all equal.
+So we all sit there, men and women, black and white, brown, yellow, but when we vote we are all equal.
 That is the statement that we must take forward into the world if we are indeed committed to it.